-A range of CS projects are already active or just recently started their activities and many of them want to learn from existing knowledge, experiences and best practices already gained in former projects (see an EU BON analysis of the current biodiversity data and project landscape in Appendix 1).
+A range of CS projects are already active or just recently started its activities and many of them want to learn from existing knowledge, experiences and best practices already gained in former projects (see an EU BON analysis of the current biodiversity data and project landscape in Suppl. material 1).

-EU BON has identified the need for the action plan for pan-European citizen science gateway.
+EU BON has identified the need for a action plan for a pan-European citizen science gateway.
 The EU citizen science gateway for biodiversity data is in essence a CS network for biodiversity information.
 It offers information for CS project leaders, project members and citizen science stakeholders (environmental agencies, municipalities, educational institutions, NGOs etc) in Europe.
-The EU BON proposed CS gateway includes a wealth of information on CS project designs, standards in use, directories of projects and SC data providers (Appendix 2) as well as guidelines with an option for project leaders to improve their own projects, data and workflows.
+The EU BON proposed CS gateway includes a wealth of information on CS project designs, standards in use, directories of projects and SC data providers (Suppl. material 1) as well as guidelines with an option for project leaders to improve their own projects, data and workflows.

-The EU BON citizen science gateway builds on many existing initiatives and one of the tasks of the work in EU BON was to provide additional support for the networks and projects in order to overcome existing limitations and problems.
+Although the EU BON citizen science gateway builds on many extant initiatives and networks, it should also provide an overview of them and aim to provide additional important support for overcoming the problems caused by the limitations existing with current portals.
 One of the main data providers for biodiversity data is the Global Biodiversity Information Facility (GBIF) that also offers a quite significant amount of CS data.
 To make publishing in GBIF easier, EU BON offers centralized entry points for data holders - as an instance of Integrated Publishing Toolkit and PlutoF biodiversity data platform.

-There are other portals that offer CS data but they have some limitations for European stakeholders: for the USA there is a portal called Scistarter (https://scistarter.com/, LLC 2016) but only few European projects can be found in this database.
+There are other portals that offer CS data but they have some limitations for European stakeholder: for the USA there is a portal called Scistarter (https://scistarter.com/, LLC 2016) but only few European projects can be found in the database.
 For example a search on CS projects from France, Germany or Spain returns no results (search performed in September 2016).
 The portal has an interface (API) for providing machine-readable data and thus has strong appeal for stakeholders with easily accessible project metadata.
-Another portal for CS projects in the USA is CitSci.org (Colorado State University 2016), which provides a platform for managing projects, collecting and visualizing data and communicating with collaborators.
-The platform has an international focus, but there are only six projects from Europe listed (as of 2016) and most of them not active.
-Also the European Environmental Agency 2013), however, many initiatives are not listed.
-The EU BON Citizen Science gateway will close this knowledge gap and provides updated information on the CS project landscape in Europe.
+Another portal for CS projects in the USA is CitSci.org (Colorado State University 2016, which provides a platform for managing projects, collecting and visualizing data and communicating with collaborators.
+The platform is also internationally available, but there are only six projects from Europe listed (as of 2016) and most of them not active.
+There is also a list of biodiversity observation schemes available on European Environmental